 How to turn data roaming off on Android

 Turning roaming off on your android phone is easy and can be done in just a couple of steps.

 Select Connections (this might also be called Mobile Network)

 Press Mobile Networks (if the previous step was mobile network you press Mobile Data here)

 Turn Data Roaming off by swiping the button to the left.

 If you just want to limit your data roaming you can do that as well by selecting the kind of network your phone automatically connects to.
-5G & 4G are the fastest networks but cost the most.
+5G & 4G are the fastest network but cost the most.
 If you just want to receive a single message or email, select 2G instead.
-Data roaming charges will still apply, but it will be slightly cheaper.
+Roaming charges will still apply, but it will be slightly cheaper.